Amazon or Ebay – Which is Better?

 Summed up: You’ll have less trouble with buyers because Amazon buyers have more trust in what they’re getting.

-3. Amazon Makes an Easier Buying Process
+3. Amazon Makes Buying Easy for the Customer

 Amazon’s buying process is simple, you press the ad to cart button, and check out and your done.